-Voluntary actions, sense of agency, responsibility, forensic psychology and psychiatry, psychopathology and antisocial behaviours, (im)moral decision-making, free will, moral consciousness, conscious intention, synaesthesia, robotics and prosthesis, body-ownership.
+Voluntary actions, sense of agency, responsibility, empathy; compassion; forensic psychology and psychiatry, psychopathology and antisocial behaviours, (im)moral decision-making, free will, moral consciousness, conscious intention, synaesthesia, robotics and prosthesis, body-ownership.

 Techniques and methods:

-Behavioral, EEG, ERP, time-frequency analysis, fMRI, robots (humanoid or hand)
+Behavioral, EEG, ERPs, TFR, fMRI, robots (humanoid or hand), Brain-computer Interface